alphagov/gov-mailbox-design-history/README.md

 Gov Mailbox is a potential platform for citizen communication

 Citizens need to receive communications from government departments covering legal and functional requirements to implement policy.
-The government needs an official way to send these communications to individuals and organisations.
-Currently, this is done through physical letters sent to a mailbox at the person's residence, which is verified to be connected to their identity, this project is to build a digital equivalent.
+The government needs an official way to send these communications to individuals and organizations.
+This is done through physical letters sent to a mailbox at the person's residence, which is verified to be connected to their identity.
+This project is to build a digital equivalent.

 https://www.figma.com/design/zOdvURuLtLklNjP2f7zun0/GDS-Inbox-design-pattern-proposal?node-id=0-1
 https://github.com/alphagov/govuk-design-system-backlog/issues/298